trilogy-group/ravendb/docker-ds/README.md

 # Using RavenDB Server

 ## Dependencies
-The RavenDB uses a configuration file name `settings.json` which located in the same location as the RavenDB executable `Raven.Server`.
+The RavenDB by default uses a configuration file name `default.settings.json` or `settings.json` which located in the same location as the RavenDB executable `Raven.Server`.
 When launching the RavenDB server there are command-line arguments that can be used.
-One of these is the `-c` option which allows the user to specify the `settings.json` that will be use to launch the RavenDB server.
+One of these is the `-c` option which allows the user to specify a different `settings.json` that will be use to launch the RavenDB server.

-For development docker container, we will use our own `settings.json` to allow remote access to the RavenDB server from an external client via HTTP.
-A custom `settings.json` is also provided as part of the Dockerized development artifacts so that the original repos `settings.json` is not affected if we need to do any changes.
+For development docker container, we will use our own `settings.json` disable the EULA request at the first launch and also to allow unsecured access to the RavenDB server as well as to allow remote access to the RavenDB server from an external host.
+This custom `{ravendb-project-root-folder}/docker-ds/settings.json` is  provided as part of the RavenDB Dockerized development artifacts so that the original repository `settings.json` is not affected if we need to do any changes.

+A helper script `{ravendb-project-root-folder}/docker-ds/start_ravendb` is used to put all these adjustment for the Dockerized development environment together.

 ## Running RavenDB Server with Dockerized Development Container